kodeFant/driftercode.com/content/blog/passing-flags-from-ihp-to-elm/index.md

 |]
 ```

 It's important to have this script at the bottom and not at the top with the other scripts.
+It won't run otherwise.

 Secondly, let's replace what we wrote in the previous part of the series in `/Web/View/Static/Welcome.hs`, just to have some nice linking to the Books.